MagmaWorks/Actions/README.md

 Builds and packages all .nupkg / .snupkg files, removes any -preview suffixes, and creates or updates a draft release tagged as Major.Minor.Patch.Build.

 Steps:
-- Checkout with full history
-- Setup .NET (optional)
-- dotnet pack in Release mode
+- Downloads package artifacts
+- Removes -preview suffix
-- Parse version from package name
+- Extracts semantic version number
-- Create or update draft GitHub release
+- Creates or updates a draft GitHub release with .nupkg and .snupkg files

 ### release-push-nuget.yml